GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/doc/reference.md

 ### Overwrite (`!`)

-In order to prevent data loss and reduce mapping errors, the DHML allows a primitive (string, numeric, or boolean) field to only be written once.
+In order to prevent data loss and reduce mapping errors, Whistle allows a primitive (string, numeric, or boolean) field to only be written once.
 The `!` operator can be used to overwrite primitive fields.